delphinefoo/ka-challenge-analyer/README.md

 <pre>
 tester.findRequired(<em>input string</em>);
 </pre>
-Returns an error string if the constructs in the whitelist are not found, eg. "The program MUST  use an 'if statement'.".
+*.findRequired* eturns an error string if the constructs in the whitelist are not found, eg. "The program MUST  use an 'if statement'.".
 Returns null if whitelist constructs are present.

 ####Blacklist